9 Popular Norwegian Dog Breeds

 4. Greyster

-The Greyster is one of the versatile and trainable Norwegian dog breeds that makes a great companion for active people.
+The Greyster is a versatile and trainable Norwegian dog breed that makes a great companion for active people.

 Standing about 18 inches tall, these pups are relatively small but are packed with energy.